nerdschoolbergen/build-and-deploy/_exercises/exercise_4.md

 ### Encrypting the API key

 The first obstacle is that Travis expects us to use an encrypted version of the Heroku API key which will authorize the two APIs to talk to eachother.
-To do this we must install TravisCI commandline tool on our machine.
+To do this we must install TravisCI commandline tool on our machine and use this to encrypt the key.

-Unfortunately, the TravisCI CLI tool is just a Ruby gem which means we need Ruby installed to get this to work.
+Unfortunately, the TravisCI CLI tool is not a standalone app, but a Ruby gem, which means we need Ruby installed to get this to work.
+If you already have Ruby installed, great, but check in the Travis CI install instructions that your version is sufficient.

-:pencil2: Follow the install instructions [here](https://github.com/travis-ci/travis.rb#installation) to install the Travis CLI tool on your OS.
+:pencil2: Follow the install instructions [here](https://github.com/travis-ci/travis.rb#installation) to install Ruby and the Travis CLI tool on your OS.
-:pencil2: Once you have Ruby and the Travis CLI tool installed and available on your terminal, head over to your [Account Settings](https://dashboard.heroku.com/account) page and scroll down to `API Key`.
+:pencil2: Once you have Ruby and the Travis CLI tool installed and available on your terminal, head over to your [Account Settings](https://dashboard.heroku.com/account) page on Heroku and scroll down to `API Key`.
 Generate a new one or `Reveal` your existing one if any.
 Copy it.
-:pencil2: In your terminal run `travis encrypt YOUR_HEROKU_KEY --add deploy.api_key`.
+:pencil2: Make sure your terminal is in the repository root directory (in the same dir as the travis.yml file) then run `travis encrypt YOUR_HEROKU_KEY --add deploy.api_key`.
 :pencil2: Open `.travis.yml`.
 The script should've added a `deploy` section with an encrypted key:

 ```yml